 It’s a convenient strategy to latch onto one specific food in the hope that it will completely transform your body, but unfortunately, that’s not the case.

-Krista Haynes, R.D. and Beachbody nutrition manager, says weight loss doesn’t come down to one particular food.
-Losing weight “is a super-complex process that involves diet, sleep, stress reduction, physical activity, and genetics,” Haynes says.
+Krista Maguire, R.D., C.S.S.D., and Beachbody nutrition manager, says weight loss doesn’t come down to one particular food.
+Losing weight “is a super-complex process that involves diet, sleep, stress reduction, physical activity, and genetics,” she explains.

 That being said, there are certain foods that are healthier and more nutrient-rich than others; foods that pack tons of protein into a small number of calories, for example; or foods that can help increase your satiety and provide intense flavor without any added sugars or trans fats.